 The first iteration of the Slack Message Scheduler app was designed to achieve a simple purpose - allowing you to schedule messages in Slack.

-Since it's release, I've had feedback for a tonne of different use cases and ways in which this simple messaging app could be improved.
+Since its release, I have had feedback for a tonne of different use cases and ways in which this simple messaging app could be improved.
 This release is all about improving the experience of scheduling messages.

 With this release:

 - The app has been given a new look

 - You can see the content of your messages if something went wrong while scheduling